mongibellili/QuantizedSystemSolver.jl/docs/src/userGuide.md

 ```
 ### Explanation:
-Generate plot object: getPlot(sol) creates a plot object from the solution data.
+Generate plot object: plot_Sol(sol) creates a plot object from the solution data.
 Display the plot: display(plot_obj) shows the plot in the current environment.
-Save the plot: save_Sol(sol, "solution_plot.png") saves the plot to a file named solution_plot.png.
+Save the plot: save_Sol(sol, ...) saves the plot to a file *.png.